underwoodbrady/Adafruit-GFX-VisualEditor/README.md

 ## Compatibility

-Any microcontroller than can run Arduino code should be compatible with Adafruits GFX library (given there is enough memory).
+Any microcontroller than can run Arduino code should be compatible with Adafruits GFX library _(given there is enough memory)_

-Most displays should work but tested compatibility is listed below:

 | Displays  | Compatibility |
 | ---- | ---- |
 | TBD  | ✅  |
 | TBD  | ❌  |

+If you don't see the display you are using above, but there is a Adafruit GFX library for it, the program will still work you just need to fill out the dimensions and name of the library manually.

 ## Features